rlaaudrlf/mock-typescript/README.md

 # MockTypescript

-Generate mock data from classa.
+Generate mock data from class and interface.

 ## Features

-Can generate mock json from typescript class. currently only classes are supported. dependency types only support the current file
+Can generate mock json from typescript class and interface. currently only class and interface are supported. dependency types only supported in the current file

 ### supproted properties
 + boolean